DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-05-12-adding-an-application-details-bar-to-application-pages.md

 | Deferred and is ready to confirm | Confirm deferred offer is green, withdraw at candidate’s request is grey | Not applicable  |
 | Rejected and needs feedback | Give feedback is green | Not applicable |

-## Removing the option to reject on the decision page
+### Separating ‘make decision’ into ‘make offer’ and ‘reject’ journeys

 At the moment, users click ‘make decision’ in the prompt to make an offer or reject the application.
-This allowed us to have only 2 buttons in the prompt, ‘make decision’ and ‘set up interview’.
+This allows us to have only 2 buttons in the prompt, ‘make decision’ and ‘set up interview’.

-They’re taken to the ‘make decision’ page which has 3 options:
+Users are taken to the ‘make decision’ page which has 3 options:

 - make offer
 - change course details and make offer